 Procedures for Rating Student Work Samples

-All student papers were rated using the UC Irvine (UCI) Libraries Information Literacy (IL) Rubric (revised 3.27.2012) which was chosen after thoughtfully reviewing several others rubrics.
-The UCI Libraries IL Rubric is designed to measure five Association of College & Research Libraries (ACRL) standards.
+All student papers were rated using the UC Irvine (UCI) Libraries Information Literacy (IL) Rubric (revised 3.27.2012) which was chosen after thoughtfully reviewing several others rubrics., The UCI Libraries IL Rubric is designed to measure five Association of College & Research Libraries (ACRL) standards.
 Each standard is measured by between two to five criteria, for a total of 18 criteria.
 For each of the 18 criteria, student samples are assigned a value between one and four, where 1 = the lowest rating possible and 4 = the highest.
 For example, ACRL Standard #1 addresses how much a student is able to determine the extent of information needed for their research paper.
 In the UCI Libraries IL Rubric, three criteria are used to measure the extent to which a student has met this standard, the first of which is the quality of their paper’s topic statement.
 On this criteria, the rater can assign the writing sample one of four possible values:

 1 = “Topic is unfocused.”